 Create and enforce personal boundaries.
 Be clear about what actions you will take if those boundaries are violated.
 Back up your boundaries with action.
 Stay strong.
 If you give in, you invite people to ignore your needs.

 Explore why you trust some things and people more than Wyourself?
 Go back to the beginning of the experience, where you lacked self-trust and ask yourself... did I miss a sign?
 Did I ignore a signal and called it something else?

-If your intent and actions are honorable & honest...Trust what you feel, because you are doing the best that you can based on what feels right to you.
+If your intent and actions are honorable & honest...Trust what you feel because you are doing the best that you can base on what feels right to you.
 Your feelings will become clearer and your trust will grow.

-You may be waiting for the approval of your partner before taking action, since you’re working at rebuilding self-trust for today trust what you feel.
+You may be waiting for the approval of your partner before taking action since you’re working on rebuilding self-trust for today trust what you feel.

 Strengthen your intuition.
 Make a list of when you felt something wasn’t right, and when you followed through you were right.